bencyna/MVC-techBlog/README.md

 ## Future Developments

-Allow the user to update their own posts and have the name and date attached to comments
+Allow the user to update and edit their own posts and comments

 ## Contributing